1977 South African Grand Prix

 The 1977 South African Grand Prix (formally the XXIII The Citizen Grand Prix of South Africa) was a Formula One motor race held at Kyalami on 5 March 1977, won by Niki Lauda of Austria.
-The race is principally remembered for the accident that resulted in the deaths of race marshal Frederick Jansen van Vuuren and driver Tom Pryce.
+The race is principally remembered for the accident that resulted in the deaths of race marshal Frederik Jansen van Vuuren and driver Tom Pryce.
 It was also the last race for Carlos Pace, who was killed in an aircraft accident less than two weeks later.

 Practice sessions

 The first two practice sessions were wet, and only a dozen cars took part in the first session, with Hans-Joachim Stuck fastest in his March despite having to abandon the session with an oil pressure issue.
 Eighteen cars took to the track during the second session, with Tom Pryce fastest in the Shadow despite brake problems.
 Three drivers did not take part in either timed session thus far: Patrick Depailler, Pryce's team-mate Renzo Zorzi (engine) and Boy Hayje.

 The last timed session was dry, and therefore all the qualifying times came from this session.
 James Hunt took his third consecutive pole position, with Carlos Pace beside him on the front row.
 Niki Lauda took third despite a broken seat and tyre problems, alongside Depailler, ahead of Ronnie Peterson.
 Mario Andretti was sixth despite an engine failure.
 Other drivers who experienced mechanical problems included Jochen Mass (handling), Vittorio Brambilla (engine), Hans Binder (engine), Pryce (engine), Zorzi (fuel metering unit, electrics, exhaust), Alex Ribeiro (handling), Hayje (brakes) and Larry Perkins (water pump), while Brett Lunger only managed one flying lap before his engine failed.